 Tips For Safe Holiday Shopping

-The New York State Division of Consumer Protection (NYSDCP) is warning consumers to use caution as they look for bargains in stores and online when they are doing their holiday shopping this year.
+The NYSCPB is warning consumers to use caution as they look for bargains in stores and online when they are doing their holiday shopping this year.

-The following links will access information from the NYSCSP:
+The following links will access printable information brochures from the NYSCSB:

 ONLINE SHOPPING SAFETY

 The Internet offers many benefits that are not available in a bank, store or mall.
 It is open 24 hours a day, seven days a week, and allows users to shop from the comfort of their homes.

 Nevertheless, shopping online is not without risk.
 The following tips and advice will help make sure that any transactions you make online are safe and secure.